djrosenbaum/prebid.github.io/dev-docs/publisher-api-reference/onEvent.md

 sidebarType: 1
 ---

-This routine allows the page (or module) to create a callback function that's invoked when heading bidding events are fired.
+This routine allows the page (or module) to create a callback function that's invoked when header bidding events are fired.

 **Kind**: static method of `pbjs`